March 14th 2019

 Calar Alto Observatory surveillance system could also record this object with some of the cameras.

 January 27 2019

-Again, those fireballs could also be recorded with Calar Alto Observatory surveillance webcams.
+The event could also be recorded with the north surveillance webcam located at Calar Alto Observatory (Almería).

 The start of this new year is being very active, concerning fireballs observations.
 This occasion, a short but bright fireball flew just in front of Málaga (South Spain) east coasts, close to the border of Granada province.
 The object could be registered with the SMART Project's detectors operated at Calar Alto (Almería), La Hita (Toledo), La Sagra (Granada) and Sevilla Observatories.